-Manuscripts are transmitted electronically or sent by e-mail.
+Manuscripts must be submitted in British English.
+Please note that poorly written manuscripts that are difficult to understand will be rejected without review.
+We strongly recommend that authors have their manuscripts checked by a native speaker before submission.
+Submit manuscripts electronically to .
 Files processed by a popular text editor, such as Word, are accepted.
 The texts must be written using a single font, for example Times New Roman, 12 pt, single spacing.
+No hyphenation, tabs, and extra intervals should be used.
 The generic and species group taxa names should be set in italics

+The authors are given with a complete first and last name.
 The full postal and e-mail address of the author(s) should follow.

+Bibliographic sources in the text must be cited in one of the following ways: Josifov (1980); (Josifov, 1981, 1998, 2000); Josifov & Kerzhner (1995); (Josifov & Kerzhner, 1995); Golemansky et al. (1998); (Golemansky et al., 1998); (Beshovski, 1995, 2000; Golemansky, 2002; Mitov et al., 2012; Beron, 2016).
+In case of 3 or more authors use ‘et al.’ after the first one.
 The bibliographic list includes only sources cited in the text of the article and arranged in alphabetical order.
 If a source is written in Cyrillic, use the abstract’s title.
-If there is no abstract, the title should be translated.
+If there is no abstract, the title should be transliterated.
 The source in which the cited article is published should be given transliterated if it does not have a title in Roman script.
 Journal names should be quoted without abbreviations.
+Here some samples:

-Papers in journals:
+Papers in journals

 Beschovski V. 1977 Investigations on the chloropid flies (Diptera, Chloropidae) of Southwestern Bulgaria.
 Acta zoologica bulgarica 6: 40–49.